-Responsible Financial Officer
+1 Responsible Financial Officer

-The RFO is a statutory office and appointed by the Council.
+1.1 The RFO is a statutory office and appointed by the Council.
 The Clerk of the Council will take on this role of managing the Council's financial affairs in accordance with Proper Practices as defined in the Job Description for Parish Clerk and Responsible Financial Officer.
 The RFO will compile estimates of income and expenditure annually for the Council's consideration.
-The Council will review the budget not later than the end of December in preparation for the precept being agreed and submitted to the Collection Authority in January.
-During the year, the budget will be reviewed against actual expenditure and income.
-Amendments to the budget will be discussed in Council and changes recorded in the minutes.